akeemamuni/jobs-hunt/README.md

 # Jobs Hunt

-An API with little UI included for recording details about job searches and stages.
+An API for recording details of job searches and stages like interview.